-Thirty people die in two mass shootings in Texas and Ohio
+Democrats target Trump rhetoric after deadly mass shootings

 In Dayton, a riverfront city of about 140,000 people in southwestern Ohio, a gunman dressed in body armor opened fire in a downtown district, unleashing carnage that could have been much worse if not for the rapid intervention of police.

-Officers who were on routine patrol nearby were on the scene in less than a minute and shot the attacker dead, likely preventing a much higher casualty toll, police and the city’s mayor said.
+Officers who were on routine patrol nearby were on the scene in less than a minute and shot the attacker dead, likely preventing a much higher casualty toll in the historic downtown neighborhood, police and the city’s mayor said.

-Assistant Police Chief Matt Carper said the shooting began at 1 a.m. local time in Dayton’s Oregon District, a downtown historic neighborhood popular for its nightclubs, restaurants art galleries and shops.

-The motive was not immediately clear, and investigators believe the individual had acted alone, Carper said.
+The motive was not immediately clear, Assistant Police Chief Matt Carper said.

-Reporting by Julio-Cesar Chavez in El Paso and Steve Gorman in Los Angeles; Additional reporting by Alex Dobuzinskis in Los Angeles, Tim Reid in Las Vegas and Daniel Wallis in New York; Writing by Frances Kerry, Editing by Angus MacSwan
+Reporting by Julio-Cesar Chavez in El Paso, Steve Gorman in Los Angeles, Roberta Rampton in Bedminister, N.J., Pete Schroeder, Doina Chiacu, Michelle Price in Washington, Lisa Shumaker in Chicago; Writing by Doina Chiacu Frances Kerry, Editing by Nick Zieminski